rpmuller/ePubs/WP1.md

 Marathon and saw the battle of Salamis.
 Sophocles was still religiously orthodox.
-But Euripides was influenced by Protagoras and by the free-thinking spirit of the time, and his treatment of the myths is sceptical and subversive.
+But Euripides was influenced by Protagoras and by the free-thinking spirit of the time, and his treatment of the myths is skeptical and subversive.
 Aristophanes, the comic poet, made fun of Socrates, Sophists, and philosophers, but, nevertheless, belonged to their circle; in the Symposium Plato represents him as on very friendly terms with Socrates.
 Pheidias the sculptor, as we have